-Discusses how an entity which incurs cloud computing arrangement costs, including implementation costs, may account for those costs – i.e. capitalise or expense.
+This Reporting Update discusses how an entity which incurs cloud computing arrangement costs, including implementation costs, may account for those costs – i.e. capitalise or expense.
+Revised May 2021.

 Cloud computing arrangements are ones in which a customer does not have possession of the underlying software.
 Rather, the customer accesses and uses the software on an as-needed basis – for example, over the internet.
 Cloud computing arrangements are sometimes referred to Software as a Service (SaaS), infrastructure as a service or hosting arrangements.

 To date, IFRS® Standards do not contain explicit guidance on a customer’s accounting for cloud computing arrangements or the costs to implement them.